Medical Grand Rounds generally takes place once a week at Parnassus, ZSFG, and the VA.

 The University of California San Francisco, School of Medicine (UCSF) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-This live activity is designated for a maximum of 1 AMA PRA Category 1 credit.
+UCSF designates this live activity for a maximum of 35 AMA PRA Category Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 You must sign in to qualify for CME credit.